dirt1de/JCrew-chatbot/README.md

 - How many items are on sale?
 What is the cheapest item that is on sale?

 (Due to the limited number of scraped webpages, the answer might not be 100% correct.)

+## Acknowledgement

+This project is greatly inspired by Harrison Chase's project of [ChatLangChain](https://github.com/hwchase17/chat-langchain).